ohsu-cedar-comp-hub/causal-path-pipeline/README.md

 # causal-path-pipeline
-A computational method to generate causal explanations for proteomic profiles using prior mechanistic knowledge in the literature, as recorded in cellular pathway maps.
 This is a tool for pathway analysis of proteomic and phosphoproteomic datasets.
 CausalPath aims to identify mechanistic pathway relations that can explain observed correlations in experiments

 ## Authors